mind-gym/mg-interviews-challenges/4-pub-quiz/README.md

 ## The Brief

-We would like you to create a prototype system for an online pub quiz in NodeJS & Vue.
+We would like you to create a prototype system for an online pub quiz in NodeJS & Vue, or any other technologies you prefer.

 > When a participant joins in with the pub quiz
 >